Reconciliation Guide

 The Sacrament of Confession has a set, but flexible structure.
 Each priest will help direct the penitent through Confession.
 But, a rough outline may be helpful:

-1. The Sacrament of Confessions begins with the Sign of the Cross: In the Name of the Father, and of the Son and of the Holy Spirit.
+1. The Sacrament of Confession begins with the Sign of the Cross: In the Name of the Father, and of the Son and of the Holy Spirit.
 Amen.

 2. The priest may say a short prayer at this point, ask you for an estimate of how long it’s been since your last Confession, or he may wait for you to mention the time it’s been since your last Confession.
 An exact number of days/weeks/months/years isn’t necessary.
 This is only here to help the priest know how to help throughout the celebration of the Sacrament.